arkiteqt/dtd/README.md

-# Devin' the D
+# The MobiDev

-A community-driven web app
+A DAO